Nachtzuster/BirdNET-Pi/README.md

 ## Docker

-BirdNET-Pi can also be run as as a docker container.
+BirdNET-Pi can also be run as a docker container.
 For more information : https://github.com/alexbelgium/hassio-addons/blob/master/birdnet-pi/README_standalone.md

 ## Cool Links